CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.0.2 =
+2024-02-09
+UPDATE SUMMARY: Redirect non-existing feed URLs to the default feed [FIX] Redirect non-existing feed URLs to the default feed [FIX] Automatically create the default Podcast if it was not created during a previous plugin update

 = 3.0.1 =
 * 2024-02-07